 Kaoru is one of the featured instructors on KaDON, an online resource for studying taiko and fue, presented by one of Japan's most prestigious taiko makers, Miyamoto Unosuke Shoten.
 All information can be found at kadon.com

 Also, Kaoru has been teaching both fue and taiko via Skype to students in Australia, Brazil, Japan and across the US and Canada.
-While there are limitations to remote instruction, with experience he has developed ways to keep the student focussed and progressing.
+While there are limitations to remote instruction, with many years of experience he has developed ways to keep the student focussed and progressing.
 Please e-mail email@example.com with any questions.

 Kaoru Watanabe Professional Development Residency